Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 When you longpoll for new data, each data is appended with a `32 byte` id, once you process all the data, you should send back the acknowledged ids, so that they may be deleted off the server.

 This applies to all requests.

+#### Server:
+A server implementing the strandlock protocol, generaly only sees ciphertext in, ciphertext out.
+And perhaps an identifier like a mailbox id.

+The server must store the ciphertext in the order they were sent in, and when fetched, the server must return the ciphertext in the same order.

 ### 3. Socialist Millionaire Protocol (`SMP`)
 #### 3.1 Initialization (`Alice` -> `Bob`)